Those are the names of the lakes we visited on this hike. …Continuing from our last post

 I felt like we hiked a long distance already but it was just an effect of the thin air.
 At this point, we were a little over 10,000 feet, the highest elevation Xena and I reached by foot/paws so far.

 It was pretty flat around the lake then at 3.3-mile mark, the switchbacks started and we began the final stretch of the climb.
 Jen and I looked at where we were headed and we both said, ‘Whaaaaat!’
 The air began to get thinner noticeably.
-We took small breaks to give our body time to get used to the higher altitude.
+We took small breaks to give our body time to get used to the high altitude.

 Remember I didn’t get enough sleep the night before?
 Oh gosh, I was definitely feeling it about then.

 The trail finally leveled out after about 0.8 miles.
 Thank goodness.
 And then, we were presented with the final lake for the day.
-It was so picture perfect, it was hard to believe that we were actually there witnessing this natural beauty.
+It was so picture-perfect, it was hard to believe that we were actually there witnessing this natural beauty.

 So that is the story about Skelton, Barney, and Duck.
 This is an awesome hike with non-stop stunning views.
 If you are ever near Mammoth Lakes, be sure to check out this beauty yourself.
 You won’t be disappointed!